markmcguire011/Sentennial/posts/musings/the-financial-animal.md

 We have a lot to learn, but all the complexities brought about by our modern world has created a truly exciting time to be alive.
 I would rather grapple with these intellectually challenging issues, than have to be in Ushar’s shoes, contemplating whether the Gods will provide during the next rainfall.

+---

-[^01]: Another amazing book which I highly recommend on is the late Daniel Khanneman’s _Thinking Fast and Slow_, the veritable holy grail on how our human brains really work.
+[^01]: Another amazing book which I highly recommend is the late Daniel Khanneman’s _Thinking Fast and Slow_, the veritable holy grail on how our human brains really work.